Strip Polka

 "Strip Polka" is a 1942 novelty song with music and lyrics by Johnny Mercer.
 The music incorporates a polka beat; the lyrics are about Queenie, a burlesque performer who longs to quit her job and retire to life on a farm.

-Its use in the film Navy Blues (1941) was prevented as a result of Joseph Breen's memo to Jack Warner regarding the low moral tone of the lyrics.
+Its use in the film Navy Blues (1941) was prevented as a result of Joseph Breen's memorandum to Jack Warner regarding the low moral tone of the lyrics.

-The first recording of "Strip Polka", which featured the vocals of Mercer, Phil Silvers, and Margaret Whiting, with piano by Jimmy Van Heusen, and an arrangement by Paul Weston, was a significant early hit (charting at #7) for Capitol Records, selling more than a million copies.
+The first recording of "Strip Polka", which featured the vocals of Mercer, Phil Silvers, and Margaret Whiting, with piano by Jimmy Van Heusen, and an arrangement by Paul Weston, was a significant early hit (charting at number seven) for Capitol Records, selling more than a million copies.

-The recording by The Andrews Sisters came in at #2 on Variety's list of bestselling songs despite censors only allowing the song to play on the radio for nine or ten weeks.
+The recording by the Andrews Sisters came in at number two on Variety's list of bestselling songs despite censors only allowing the song to play on the radio for 9 or 10 weeks.
 A version by Alvino Rey was popular.

 The song was popular with U.S. troops during World War II.

+A partial version of the song can be heard in the first Private Snafu cartoon, sung by Mel Blanc.